repobee/repobee/README.md

 may or may not change significantly in the near future.**

-Any breaking changes will be advertised with deprecation messages in the application well before they are put in effect. `repomate` is expected to reach a 1.0 release sometime this year.
+Any breaking changes will be advertised with deprecation messages in the application well before they are put in effect. `repomate` is expected to reach 1.0 before December 14th.

 ## License
 This software is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for specifics.